owncloud/owncloud-design-system/src/components/sandbox/README.md

 start ODS and search for `sbv` (sandbox-vuetify-ogname) then use it.
 Example: `/src/components/sandbox/vuetify/*`

 ## ToDo's
-* pull in colleagues (four/six/eight-eyes principle), the decision should stand of the shoulders of many (giants)
+* pull in colleagues (four/six/eight-eyes principle), the decision should stand on the shoulders of many (giants)
-* check out every (or most) components and check if it's a good fit on the second look too
+* check out every (or most) lib components and check if it's a good fit on the second look too...
-* double check license (current stable and current alpha version)
+* double check license (current stable and upcoming alpha version)
-* play with it more, those decisions are hard to revise and we did it too often in the past...
+* play with it more, those decisions are hard to revise, and we did this too often in the past...
-* make it work for distributed version of ODS
+* make it work for the distributed version of ODS

 # Quasar
 ## Facts